UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 <img src="./images/training-eS-36.png" width="80%" height="80%"><br/>

 - **1st drop-down**: Choose the "manual" transcription where you saved the corrected ground truth
-- **2nd drop-down**: Choose a name for your fine-tuned model
+- **Field `New model`**: Choose a name for your fine-tuned model
    - *We recommend using descriptive names, that should capture the following information (as this helps later when identifying a model in a large number of other models)*:
       - `Name of parent model`: name of the model you fine-tune.
 In our example `german_print`.
       - `Name of the documents you train with`: a descriptive name for identifying the data you used for fine-tuning.
 In our example we use the abbreviation `CharlAmtsschriftum` as we are training with pages from this respective collection.
       - `Model number`: Record the number or generation of the new model. `M1`, as in the example, means: the first fine-tuned model.
-- **3rd drop-down**: Select the text recognition model you want to fine-tune.
+- **2nd drop-down**: Select the text recognition model you want to fine-tune.
 This should be the model you worked with in [step 8](#step-8-run-text-recognition-on-your-data), i.e. the text recognition model that already worked quite well on your data.
 In our example this model is `german_print`.

 Lastly, click on the blue **"Train"** button to start the fine-tuning.